 Matineh leads Watt-Learn’s technology and product development as its CTO.
 She has years of academic and professional experience in developing machine-learning software products in energy domain: from energy wholesale market, to predictive monitoring of energy systems, to energy efficiency and energy performance modeling.
 She has gained her PhD and second MSc degree from Civil and Environmental Engineering program at Carnegie Mellon University (CMU), where she developed a diverse background in machine learning, computer science, and energy systems.
 Before Watt-Learn, she was the Director of Data Science at kWantera Inc., an energy management startup, where she led the data science effort to build several machine - learning products for predicting energy wholesale markets in North America.
 Matineh also holds a MSc degree from Middle East Technical University (METU) and a bachelor’s degree from Tabriz University.

-Kyle Garton is a Principal Product Manager at AutoGrid Systems, responsible for virtual power plant applications of energy storage, smart inverters, and electric vehicles for residential to industrial scale deployments across the globe.
+Kyle Garton is Director of Product Development at AutoGrid Systems, responsible for DERMS and virtual power plant applications of energy storage, demand response and any flexible energy resource for residential to industrial scale deployments across the globe.

 Prior to AutoGrid, Kyle held product management positions at Stem and SunPower commercializing distributed behind-the-meter energy storage products.
-Kyle has been involved in deployments of distributed energy storage systems across the US, Germany, Japan and Australia; providing value to both customers and utilities with local energy optimization and virtual power plants capabilities.
+Kyle has been involved in deployments of fleets of distributed energy resources across the US, Germany, Japan and Australia; providing value to both customers and utilities with local energy optimization and grid services capabilities.
 Prior to focusing on energy storage, Kyle held a business development role at SunPower, developing landmark solar projects for Fortune 100 clients, ranging from small rooftop systems to >20MW power plants.
 In his early career Kyle worked in academic research and development of next generation energy harvesting nanomaterials.
 Kyle holds a B.S. in Engineering Physics from UC Berkeley and a M.S. in Materials Science & Engineering from UC San Diego.